pkoelich/Vancouver_CityScope/README.md

 ### **Data isolation**

 1. Extract data from Canadian census profile using ArcGIS Data Interoperability tool by isolating the rows that contain:
-    - The number of households by tenure owner and renter: CHARACTERISTIC_ID 1415 and 1416
+    - The number of households by tenure owner and renter (CHARACTERISTIC_ID 1415 and 1416)
-    - Number or people spending more and less than 30% of their incomes on shelter cost: CHARACTERISTIC_ID 1466 and 1467
+    - Number or people spending more and less than 30% of their incomes on shelter cost (CHARACTERISTIC_ID 1466 and 1467)
-    - Total median household income: CHARACTERISTIC_ID 243
+    - Total median household income (CHARACTERISTIC_ID 243)

 1. The resulting csv file will have the isolated values for each CHARACTERISTIC_ID for all census tracts and dissemination areas.